 Extra stadium info – Estádio Vasco da Gama

 Vasco da Gama played their first-ever world championship final in 1998.
 The Spanish side Real Madrid won the game 2-1.
 51,000 people attended the match in Japan.
 In 2000, Vasco da Gama played in the first-ever world championship final between two football clubs from the same country.
 SC Corinthians Paulista defeated CR Vasco da Gama after penalties.
 73,000 people attended the final in Rio de Janeiro.
 Romário de Souza Faria scored the first penalty for Vasco da Gama in the penalty-shout out.
 Romário is generally regarded as one of the best football players of all-time.
 He started his professional football career with Vasco da Gama.
 In 1988, Romário played his first-ever world championship final with the Dutch side PSV from Eindhoven.
-In 1994, he won the FIFA World Cup with the national football team of Brazil after beating Italy in the United States.
+In 1994, he won the FIFA World Cup with the national football team of Brazil after beating the Italian Republic in the United States.